Nick Heidfelds 1999 (41.6s) hillclimb record was beaten after Max Chilton in his McMurtry Spéirling fan car tore it to shreds at 39.08s in 2022!

 Unlike pre-packaged meat, which is often wrapped in plastic, the new butcher’s counter allows for packaging in eco-friendly alternatives, such as butcher’s paper or reusable containers.
 This approach has helped reduce our plastic usage 70%, making it a more sustainable option.

-Variety and Speciality
+Variety and Specialty

 Showcasing premium Goodwood cuts of organic beef, pork and lamb.
-You'll find customer favourites like our signature sausages and bacon, alongside new offerings such as the Gordon haggis—a classic Scottish lunchtime staple.
+You'll find customer favorites like our signature sausages and bacon, alongside new offerings such as the Gordon haggis—a classic Scottish lunchtime staple.
 With fresh produce changing daily, there’s always something new to discover.

 What’s waiting for you at the farm shop: